New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Conclusion

-Finally, we investigated the effect of non-commutativity on quantum tunneling from the event horizon.
-We employed a semi-classical tunneling approach across two scenarios.
-First, we examined pure thermal radiation characterized by the emission of massless particles at low frequencies.
-This process reproduced the thermal properties obtained via the geometric approach, confirming that non-commutativity preserves this equivalence \cite{abdellah4}.
-We found that the geometry reduces the tunneling rate, akin to a potential well in quantum mechanics, and leads to a zero tunneling rate in the final stages of evaporation, further confirming the existence of a cold remnant (see Fig. \ref{fig:t}).
-A similar effect was observed for the particle number density, where the geometry enhances the barrier against tunneling.
-In the second scenario, we examined non-thermal radiation by considering energy conservation \cite{tunn2}, particularly for high-frequency emissions.
-We found that the non-thermal tunneling rate is consistent with a unitary quantum theory, related to the entropy difference.
-This entropy exhibits a second-order logarithmic correction in the NC parameter with a coefficient tied to the Planck length $l_p$, representing a quantum surface at the Planck scale.
-These results align with other quantum gravity candidates, including Loop Quantum Gravity (LQG), String Theory, the Generalized Uncertainty Principle (GUP), and Modified Dispersion Relations (MDR) \cite{QLG1, QLG2, ST3, nozari3, nozari4}, and in particular similar to the one obtained from thermal fluctuations correction \cite{thermalfluc1,thermalfluc2,thermalfluc3}.
-Finally, we analyzed the statistical correlation between two successively emitted particles with energies $\omega_1$ and $\omega_2$.
-Our results show that non-commutativity reduces this correlation: as the NC parameter $\Theta$ increases, the correlation weakens, reaching zero under specific conditions on $\tilde{\Theta}$ and the frequencies, and eventually becoming negative ($\chi < 0$) for high $\tilde{\Theta}$ values.
+Finally, we investigated the effect of non-commutativity on quantum tunneling from the event horizon of NC Schwarzschild black hole.
+We employed a semi-classical tunneling approach in two scenarios.
+First, we examined pure thermal radiation characterized by the emission of massless particles at low frequency.
+This process reproduces the thermal properties obtained through the geometric approach, confirming that non-commutativity preserves this equivalence \cite{abdellah4}.
+We found that the geometry reduces the tunneling rate, similarly to an effective potential barrier in quantum mechanics, and leads to a vanishing tunneling rate in the final stages of evaporation, further confirming the existence of a cold remnant (see Fig.~\ref{fig:NCHT1}).
+A similar effect was observed in the particle-number density, where the geometry enhances the barrier against tunneling particles, which leads to the emergence of a second-order phase transition in the macroscopic classical thermodynamic description.
+This establishes a direct connection between the microscopic emission process and the macroscopic phase structure of the NC black hole, in which the microscopic tunneling process and the macroscopic thermodynamic evolution are governed by the same NC deformation.
+In the second scenario, we examined non-thermal radiation by taking energy conservation into account \cite{tunn2}, especially for high-frequency emissions.
+We found that the non-thermal tunneling rate is consistent with a unitary quantum description and is related to the entropy difference.
+This entropy contains a second-order logarithmic correction in the NC parameter, with a coefficient linked to the Planck length $l_p$, representing a quantum scale effect.
+These results are in agreement with other QG candidates, including LQG, ST, the Generalized Uncertainty Principle (GUP), and Modified Dispersion Relations (MDR) \cite{QLG1, QLG2, ST3, nozari3, nozari4}, and are also similar to those obtained from thermal fluctuation corrections \cite{thermalfluc1,thermalfluc2,thermalfluc3}.
+Finally, we analyzed the statistical correlation between two successive emitted particles with energies $\omega_1$ and $\omega_2$.
+Our results show that non-commutativity reduces this correlation: as the NC parameter $\Theta$ increases, the correlation weakens, reaching zero for specific values of $\tilde{\Theta}$ and the frequencies, and eventually becoming negative (\(\chi<0\)) for sufficiently large values of $\tilde{\Theta}$.